OpenEFT/openeft/README.md

 However, there are still a number of ways to contribute to the project without joining the development team.
 We welcome such contributions:
   * Bug fixes and enhancements to the code and documentation can be submitted via GitHub as issues or pull requests
   * We are always looking for good people to help us build up the information held in our wiki.
 Documentation if a crucial area for us to improve.

-Please contact with info@openeft.org for details of how to contribute in the project.
+Please contact to info@openeft.org for details on how to contribute to the project's documentation.